CoderDojoLu/blog.coderdojo.lu/content/join-the-dojo.md

 <a href="https://en.wikipedia.org/wiki/Wikipedia:Too_long;_didn%27t_read" target="_blank">tl;dr</a>:

-CoderDojo Luxembourg is for 9 to 18 year olds who want to discover the wonderous worlds of coding, technologies and more.
+CoderDojo Luxembourg is for 9 to 18 year olds who want to discover the wondrous worlds of coding, technologies and more.

 We meet every Thursday (holidays included, code doesn't compute that concept) from 18:00 to 20:00 (or later for people who want to stay until their bus comes)